bimdata/py3dtiles/docs/api.rst

 Tiler tools
 -----------

 Here is an example of calling the conversion tool.
-The `crs_out` parameter is specified so a `crs_in` is needed.
-The las file containing this information, it is not necessary to specify it.
+An input CRS is needed as the `crs_out` parameter is specified.
+As the `.las` file contains this information, it is not necessary to specify it.

-The CRS can be overwritten by another one by specifying a `crs_in` and setting the `force_crs_in` parameter to True.
+The CRS can be overwritten by specifying a value for the `crs_in` parameter and by setting the `force_crs_in` parameter to `True`.

-The number of jobs is set to 2.
-2 processes will transform the laz into 3d Tiles and another process that handles the conversion steps.
+In the snippet below, the number of jobs is set to 2.
+The main process will manage 2 processes that will read the laz file, transform and write the 3D Tiles.

 .. code-block:: python